Scripted/JSAPI/README.md

 ## Demo

-If you'd like to demo the API, you should be able to clone this repository, cd into the directory and run
+If you'd like to demo the API, you should be able to clone this repository, cd into the directory, install the required gems, and run

     ruby controller.rb